-Undergraduate CHS majors with outstanding academic records may be eligible for early admission to the Community, Rehabilitation, or School Counseling graduate programs through the Accelerated Baccalaureate/Master's Degree Program.
+Undergraduate CHS majors with outstanding academic records may be eligible for early admission to the Clinical Mental Health, Rehabilitation, or School Counseling graduate programs through the Accelerated Baccalaureate/Master's Degree Program.

-Interested students must commit to this program no later than the end of their junior year of academic study, adhere to the time frame for application as outlined in The College of Graduate and Continuing Education Catalog, and meet specific admissions criteria.
+Interested students must commit to this program no later than March 1 of their junior year of academic study, adhere to the time frame for application as outlined in Graduate Catalog, and meet specific admissions criteria.

-Such a program allows for the counting of up to 12 credits of graduate work toward the baccalaureate degree as well as a graduate degree.
-Students who achieve the overall Grade Point Average delineated below may apply for early admission to a participating master's degree program.
+Such a program allows for the counting of up to 12 credits of graduate work toward the baccalaureate degree as well as a graduate degree in CHMC, RC, or SC.
+Students who achieve the overall grade point average delineated below may apply for the program.

-3.5 after 64 semester hours;3.4 after 80 semester hours;3.3 after 96 semester hoursor 3.2 after 112 semester hours
+3.5 after 64 semester hours;3.4 after 80 semester hours;3.3 after 96 semester hours;or 3.2 after 112 semester hours